trade-copilot/ape-ai-docs/Features/Chat/custom-prompts.md

 ---

-## 📝 Custom Prompt Ideas by Persona
+## 📝 Custom Prompt Ideas by Companion

 ### For Blitz (Day Trader) 🚀